 I highly recommend hiring a guide, whether for a private tour or group tour.
 It can be nerve-racking trying to figure out where to go and how to get there in a place as overwhelming as Delhi.
 I hired Umesh to take me on a walking tour through the markets of Old Delhi.
 It was great to have a local initiate me since I was so anxious.
-Umesh took me to some hidden spots like the rooftop of a spice market where we saw a gorgeous sunset.
+Umesh took me to some hidden spots like the rooftop of a spice market where we saw a gorgeous sunset and tried some delicious Indian street food.
 I also loved browsing the colorful spices and beautiful sarees being sold by the street vendors.
 If you want to do some shopping, a guide will be immensely helpful in knowing the best places and getting the best prices.
 I didn’t buy any clothes since I had no room in my luggage, but I did get a pretty henna done for cheap, thanks to Umesh’s connections.
 Check out Get Your Guide for all sorts of tours you can do in Delhi, like this yummy food tour.

 Don’t feel like being on the go so much and want to do something more laid back?
 How about a day cooking and dining with a local?
 During my second day in Delhi, I tried Authenticook, a platform that connects travelers with home chefs in India.
 I visited the home of Moushumi, who lives in South Delhi.
 She was a lovely host who prepared a whole feast for me.
 I mean, the meal was EXTRAVAGANT.
 Read about my experience here.